Skip to main content

 If you lose your user ID and/or password and cannot get into your HMRC online services account, you may be able to retrieve them using HMRC’s retrieval service.

-More information on how to use HMRC’s retrieval service can be found on GOV.UK.
+More information on help with signing in can be found on GOV.UK.

 If you are still having problems, you can contact the HMRC online services helpdesk who can provide help on the phone or online via a web chat facility.
-Web chat availability changes throughout the day based on the availability of HMRC advisers - click the link ‘speak with an adviser’.
+Web chat availability changes throughout the day based on the availability of HMRC advisers - click the link Ask HMRC’s digital assistant and then in the message text box, type ‘speak with an adviser’.
 They also have a Frequently Asked Questions page on GOV.UK.

 Blocked accounts